Codecademy/docs/content/docs-community/concepts/entries/terms/topic-entries/topic-entries.md

 ---
-Title: 'Topic Entries'
+Title: "Topic Entries"
-Description: 'Encompass a collection of concepts related to a particular language, discipline, or other technology subject.'
+Description: "Encompass a collection of concepts related to a particular language, discipline, or other technology subject."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Documentation'
+  - "Documentation"
-  - 'Git'
+  - "Git"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'introduction-to-open-source'
+  - "introduction-to-open-source"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 **Topic entries** encompass a collection of concepts related to a particular language, discipline, or other technology subject.
 The following are examples of Codecademy Docs topics: